-Veneers are thin, durable pieces of porcelain that are bonded to the surface of a tooth to enhance its appearance.
+Dental veneers are thin, durable shells made of porcelain or composite material that are bonded to the front surface of teeth to improve their appearance, shape, size, or color.

 Composite veneers are an alternative to porcelain veneers.
 Plastic filling material is bonded and shaped to a tooth to enhance the appearance.
 Composite veneers cover the entire face of a tooth.